- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 Hasso Plattner’s Constant Inaccuracy

-Something essential to consider is that Hasso’s accuracy historically is quite poor, and I don’t see analysts or the traditional IT media outlets recording this inaccuracy or commenting upon it.
+Something essential to consider is that Hasso’s accuracy historically is relatively poor, and I don’t see analysts or the traditional IT media outlets recording this inaccuracy or commenting upon it.

 I have performed a detailed analysis of Hasso’s statements on HANA, and when Hasso says something, he usually is wrong.